-Photini’s postdoc Research Fellowship in Digital Humanities at Brunel University London (2016-2019) was part of a large consortia collaborative AHRC funded project called Creative Interruptions (creativeinterruptions.com).
-During that 3-year period she worked with communities that exist on the margins of the digital and creative industries to create content with them, promote their work, and unveil the inequalities of the sector.
+Photini has been awarded the Charlemagne Prize Fellowship for 2020-21 for her project titled Toward Solidary European Data Spaces, where she explores the deployment of solidarity governance mechanisms and the role of data literacy in the European data economy.
+Between 2016-2019, she was a Research Fellow in Digital Humanities at Brunel University London working on the collaborative AHRC funded project Creative Interruptions.
+Photini has worked with communities that exist on the margins of the digital and creative industries to create content with them, promote their work, and unveil the inequalities of the sectors.

-Since 2019, Photini has been co-building the research and impact profile of Media What (mediawhat.org), an NGO committed to promoting media education through participatory media production activities that empower community voices and enhance media literacy and critical thinking.
+Since 2019, Photini has been co-building the research and impact profile of Media What, an NGO committed to promoting media education through participatory media production activities that empower community voices and enhance media literacy and critical thinking.

-She holds a PhD in Digital Culture and Society from King’s College London, an MA in English from King’s College London and a BA in English Literature from the University of Surrey.
+She holds a PhD in Digital Culture and Society from King’s College London, an MA in English from King’s College London, and a BA in English Literature.

 Research interests and PhD supervision